neo4j-php/Bolt/README.md

 ## [Errors](https://github.com/stefanak-michal/Bolt/wiki/Errors)

 ## Author note
 I really like Neo4j and I wanted to use it with PHP.
 But after I looked on official php library, I was really disappointed.
 Too much dependencies.
-I don't like if I need to install 10 things because of one.
+I don't like if I have to install 10 things because of one.
 First I decided to use HTTP API for communication, but it wasn't fast enough.
 I went through bolt protocol documentation and I said to myself, why not to create own simpler library?

 [Speed comparison](https://github.com/stefanak-michal/Bolt/wiki/Speed-comparison)